 Individual Locksmith License: Locksmith Employee Registration

-If you want to get employed with any locksmith company in California, you need to get registred as a locksmith employee.
+To work for a locksmith company in California, you must be registered as a locksmith employee.
 For locksmith employee registration, the application fee is $55, and renewal fee $40.

 To get registered as a locksmith employee, you must meet the following requirements.

-• Undergo a criminal history background check through the DOJ and the FBI.
+- Undergo a criminal history background check through check through the California Department of Justice (DOJ) and the FBI.

-• Pay $32 DOJ fingerprint processing fee, a $17 FBI fingerprint processing fee, and Live Scan site processing fee paid at the Lives Scan site.
+- Pay the required fees: pay $32 DOJ fingerprint processing fee, a $17 FBI fingerprint processing fee, and Live Scan site processing fee paid at the Lives Scan site.

 Get Locksmith Contractor License in California